 Figure 1.8: Supply chain dynamics (after Forrester [For61]).
 Products flow from the producer to the customer through distributors and retailers as indicated by the solid lines.
 There are typically many factories and warehouses and even more distributors and retailers.
-Multiple feedback loops are present as each agent tries to maintain the proper inventory level. panies by setting prices and making investments.
-Individuals control the economy through purchases, savings and investments.
-Many efforts have been made to model and control the system both at the macro level and at the micro level, but this modeling is difficult because the system is strongly influenced by the behaviors of the different actors in the system.
-The financial system can be viewed as a global controller for the exonomy.
-Unfortunately this important controller is not working too well as expressed by the following quote by Paul Krugman [Kru09]: We have magneto trouble, said John Maynard Keynes at the start of the Great Depression: most of the economic engine was in good shape, but a crucial component, the financial system, was not working.
-He also said this We have involved ourselves in a collossal muddle, having blundered in the control of a delicate machine, the working of which we do not understand Both statements are as true now as they were then.
+Multiple feedback loops are present as each agent tries to maintain the proper inventory level. the different actors in the system.

+The financial system can be viewed as a global controller for the economy.
+Unfortunately this important controller does not always function as desired, as expressed by the following quote by Paul Krugman [Kru09]: We have magneto trouble, said John Maynard Keynes at the start of the Great Depression: most of the economic engine was in good shape, but a crucial component, the financial system, was not working.
+He also said this: "We have involved ourselves in a colossal muddle, having blundered in the control of a delicate machine, the working of which we do not understand."
+Both statements are as true now as they were then.
 One of the reasons why it is difficult to model economic systems is that conservation laws for important variables are missing.
 A typical example is that the value of a company as expressed by its stock can change rapidly and erratically.
 There are, however, some areas with conservation laws that permit accurate modeling.
 One example is the flow of products from a manufacturer to a retailer as illustrated in Figure 1.8.
 The products are physical quantities that obey a conservation law, and the system can be modeled by accounting for the number of products in the different inventories.
 There are considerable economic benefits in controlling supply chains so that products are available to customers while minimizing products that are in storage.
 The real problems are more complicated than indicated in the figure because there may be many different products, there may be different factories that are geographically distributed and the factories may require raw material or subassemblies.
 Feedback in Nature.
-Many problems in the natural sciences involve understanding
+Many problems in the natural sciences involve understanding aggregate behavior in complex large-scale systems.
+This behavior emerges from the interaction of a multitude of simpler systems with intricate patterns of information flow.
+Representative examples can be found in fields ranging from embryology to seismology.
+Researchers who specialize in the study of specific complex